Artificial Intelligence course structure

 You’ll learn to:

-• Summarise and critique computer science research papers on AI
+• Summarise and critique research papers in Computer Science and AI.

-• Determine which research area you would like to work on for your dissertation
+• Determine which research topic they would like to work on for their dissertation.

-• Critically analyse and review previous work in a chosen subject area
+• Critically analyse and review previous work in the chosen subject area.

 Dissertation (60 credits)